Brown marmorated stink bug,

 Injury

-A single fruit can be under attack by multiple adults when brown marmorated stink bug densities are high.
+All stink bugs have piercing-sucking mouthparts for extracting fluids from plant tissues, and it is not possible to distinguish the injuries inflicted by brown marmorated stink bug from that of other stink bugs.
 Both adults and nymphs inject enzymes into plant tissues when they feed.
-Feeding on fruit results in oozing wounds and turns flesh under the skin hard and pithy.
+Feeding on fruit results in oozing sap and turns flesh under the skin hard and pithy.
 Feeding on younger fruits can cause discoloration, disfiguration, and pockmarks as the fruits grow.
+A single fruit can be under attack by multiple adults when brown marmorated stink bug densities are high.
+The release of noxious defensive compounds by brown marmorated stink bug can taint the juice and wine produced from the grapes of infested vineyards.

 Monitoring